-A strategic plan is a valuable guide for the rest of your employees, your organization's leadership and your stakeholders to know where you're going and why you're going there.
+A strategic plan is a valuable guide for your employees, your organization's leadership and your stakeholders to know where you're going and why you're going there.

-The document that contains the strategic plan is not what is valuable, it's in information in it and the process used to create it that is then SHARED and COMMUNICATED with the rest of your team is where the value comes.
+The document that contains the strategic plan is not what is valuable; it's the information within it and the process used to create it, that is then SHARED and COMMUNICATED with the rest of your team.
 A great strategy is most often re-evaluated on an ongoing basis (yearly or quarterly, for example), rather than being a static document just sitting in a binder.

-Strategy is about choices; knowing what to do as much as knowing what not to do.
-Your strategic plan tells your people what they should be doing so they don't have to worry about doing the wrong things, or having them to go to a manager every time they have a decision to make.
+Strategy is about choices: knowing what to do as much as knowing what not to do.
+Your strategic plan tells your people what they should be doing so that they don't have to worry about doing the wrong things, or having to go to a manager every time there is a decision to make.

 A strategic plan that is well communicated gives you access to greater productivity, culture, empowerment, and overall effectiveness.